skrzypekjan/skrzypekjanshop/README.md

-# skrzypekjanshop
-# Simple design of an online store
+# SkrzypekjanShop - simple design of an online store
-# Technologies used:
+### Technologies used:
 * .net 3.1
 * bootstrap
 * mvc